 Projected Hiring Opportunities for the Upcoming Period and Strategies to Recruit for those Positions: The Board will implement current recruitment practices, including contacting DOER as needed for assistance in filling positions.
-The Board has low staff turnover; if there is turnover, the Board will recruit and hire in accordance with this Affirmative Action Plan.
+The Board does not anticipate any hiring during the plan period and has low staff turnover; if there is turnover, the Board will recruit and hire in accordance with this Affirmative Action Plan.